N-Wouda/PL-Hourly-Heuristic/README.md

 ```

 For experiment `1`, instance `5`.
 Since validating *all* instances in
-a given experiment quickly turns tedious, there is the option to pass
+a given experiment quickly turns tedious, there is the option not to
-in a wildcard, like so,
+pass in an instance number, like so,

 ```
-python -m validator 1 *
+python -m validator 1
 ```

 This will run the validator over all instances in the given experiment,